lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 root.txt  snap  start_docker_containers.sh
 ```

 And there you have it.
-It seems like we have outsmarted the Hack Smarter Security Team hehe. .
+Seems like we have outsmarted the Hack Smarter Security Team hehe. .